syselement/tcm-sec-notes/linux-101/3-filesystem/archive-files.md

-# Compressing and Archiving Files
+# Archiving and Searching Files

 ## Commands